 Dog chases cat, cat runs through newly emerging lily sprouts, dog follows and steps on the tender shoots and they are broken - will they come back?
 Lily bulbs make one shoot per year (a true bulb) and because not too much of the bulb had been used up making a stem, it should come up again the next year.
 So, don't dig them up and discard the bulbs - put up a barrier until the stems are up high enough so the animals go around.

 (The photo is of our daughter's cat, Max, whose contented nose graces the label of our catnip.
-He was "hiding" behind the lily until a car came into the driveway and caught his attention - good thing it wasn't a bird, or 16 pounds of kitty-cat (part Maine Coon - a naturally big breed) would have been scrambling in pursuit and breaking everything.)
+He was "hiding" behind the lily until a car came into the driveway and caught his attention; good thing it wasn't a bird, or 16 pounds of kitty - part Maine Coon, a naturally larger breed - would have been scrambling in pursuit.)

 Price is for THREE bags.
 Order year-round for feline fun, delivery anytime.
 More Info